ScottMarv/reading-notes/learning-markdown.md

 >  # Example Heading
 >

-If you increase the number of pound symbols in succession, you will get samller and smaller headings.
+If you increase the number of pound symbols in succession, you will get smaller and smaller headings.
 You can have a total of 6 pound symbols in succession.

 Ex.
 > This syntax (###### Small Heading) results in this heading: